 Rough fabrics can irritate your skin.
 If you have dry skin, consider wearing finely woven cotton or silk clothes.
 Loose clothing is always a better option for those who have dry skin.
-(14) Tight clothes can rub against your skin and cause irritation, itchiness and rashes.
+(13) Tight clothes can rub against your skin to cause irritation, itchiness and rashes.

 From dry skin to acne, water is essential to help improve any skin condition.
 Drink enough water throughout the day and stay hydrated.
 This will keep your skin moist and maintain its water content.